KostasValeckas/PyLongslit/_sources/general_notes.rst.txt

 Spectral axis vs. Spatial axis
 -------------------------------

-The software and the docs uses the terms *spectral axis* and *spatial axis* to refer to the two axes of the 2D spectrum.
+The software and the docs use the terms *spectral axis* and *spatial axis* to refer to the two axes of the 2D spectrum.
 The *spectral axis* is the axis along which the wavelength values are displayed, and the *spatial axis* is the axis along which the spatial position of the object is displayed: